 The Setup

-Posts of this nature are essentially the computer science version of a GWRM video.
-Instead of the daily routine of what a person does to get ready for the day, we decided to showcase the ways in which an app we stare at for the day looks like.
+Posts of this nature are the computer science version of a GWRM video.
+Instead of the daily routine of what a person does to get ready for the day, we decided to showcase what the app we stare at for the day looks like.
 So, I decided to write about mine.

-After a bit of spring cleaning, nuking my previous nvim, and finally reading the documentation, I am proud to write about the configs I have chosen.
-The funny thing was, in the time I took to understand nvim.lua modules and lazy.
-I could have simply installed Lazy or mini, which would have saved me a lot of time.
-Nevertheless, I decided to craft my own config in virtue of “using what I choose”.
+After a bit of spring cleaning, nuking my previous NVIM, and finally reading the documentation, I am proud to write about the plugins I have chosen.
+The funny thing is that in the time it took me to understand NVIM and Lua modules, I could have installed Lazy or Mini, which would have saved me a lot of time.
+Nevertheless, I decided to craft my own config by virtue of “using what I choose.

 Treesitter/LSP